21 Most Beautiful Philippines Islands To Check (2023)

 Updated:

 The Philippine archipelago consists of more than 7,600 islands washed by the warm waters of the Pacific Ocean’s tropical seas.
-Of these, less than a third are inhabited, and geographers have yet to come up with names for about five thousand uninhabited pieces of land.
-Philippine islands as if created for recreation.
-Each year at local resorts attracts about six million tourists from around the world, but to find a secluded beach in the Philippines – no problem, because the total length of the coastline is 36,289 kilometers.
+Less than a third of them are inhabited, and about five thousand of uninhabited pieces of land still require to be named.

 Philippine Islands